jasonm23/xcode-themes/README.md

 # Usage

-To install a theme in XCode just copy a `.xccolortheme` to XCode's themes folder.
+To install a theme in XCode just copy a `.xccolortheme` to XCode's themes folder (`$HOME/Library/Developer/Xcode/UserData/FontAndColorThemes/` it may need to be created).

 To copy all: